yoshall/Awesome-Trajectory-Computing/README.md

 ## Citation

-If you find our work useful in your research, please consider citing:
+👉 If you find our work useful in your research, please consider citing 👻:
 ```
 @misc{zou2024deep,
       title={Deep Learning for Trajectory Data Management and Mining: A Survey and Beyond},